Republic of Cospaia: Form of government

 The Republic of Cospaia did not have a formal government or official legal system.
 There were no jails or prisons, and there was no standing army or police force.
 At the head of the administration was the Council of Elders and Family Heads, which was summoned for decision-making and judicial duties.
 The curate of San Lorenzo also took part in the meetings of the "Council of Elders", as "president", a position that was shared with a member of the Valenti family, the most important in the country.
 Council meetings were held in the Valenti house until 1718, when the council began to meet in the Church of the Annunciation, where it would stay until the republic's dissolution.
-On the architrave of the church door, one can still read the only written law of the tiny republic:

-Perpetua et firma libertas ("Perpetual and secure freedom").
+On the architrave of the church door, one can still read the only written law of the tiny republic: Perpetua et firma libertas ("Perpetual and secure freedom").
 The Latin phrase was also engraved on the parish bell.
-Although the republic had no tariffs, there may have been unofficial taxes in the form of a council fee, but that is still being debated.
-If it existed, families that failed to pay up would have been excommunicated and forced to flee the republic into a "wide escape zone for exiles around Cospaia".

 After several centuries of existence, Cospaia was reduced to a mere receptacle of contraband.
 The concept of freedom was somewhat tarnished in favor of its privileges, which attracted people of all kinds: economic reasons or escaping the justice of the two large adjacent states.
 This situation was not unusual in small states, especially in border ones.